 The French word “Algèbre ” comes from the Arabic “al-jabr,” which means “the reunion of broken parts.”

-Mathematician al-Khwarizmi, after which the term algorithm is named, is also credited with introducing the concept of algebra to the Islamic world.
+Mathematician al-Khwarizmi, after whom the term algorithm is named, is also credited with introducing the concept of algebra to the Islamic world.
 Al-Jabar is the name of his landmark book, which established algebra as an independent discipline.

-Tarif – (Tariff) – تعريفة (taʿrīfah):
+Tarif – (Tariff/Rate/Price) – تعريفة (taʿrīfah):

-The word “tariff” comes from the Arabic taʿrīfah, which means “definition” or “list of prices.”
+The word “tariff” comes from the Arabic “taʿrīfah,” which means “definition” or “list of prices.”

 Chiffre (number) – صِفْر (sifr):